How to Start Social Media Marketing for your Fitness Studio or Gym in 6 Simple Steps

-Also, while experimenting, do not get tempted to jump straight to paid social.
-It might give you results in the short term, but it’s not sustainable for long term growth.
+Also, while experimenting, do not get tempted to jump straight to paid social media marketing for your gym or fitness center.
+It might give you results in the short term, but it’s not sustainable for long-term fitness business growth.
 Make sure that you have learned how to take advantage of the free elements of social media like post sharing, comment engagement, community building, etc. before you venture into paid advertising.

 2. Look at fitness brands and businesses that are winning social media

-If you are new at social media marketing, this is the single most important exercise you can do before stepping in the ring yourself, so don’t cut back on the effort here.
+If you are new to fitness social media marketing, this is the single most important exercise you can do before stepping in the ring yourself, so don’t cut back on the effort here.
+Think of this as a social media campaign you’re running for your fitness studio!
 Here is how to go about it: